tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_github_desktop_client.md

 Fix all the conflicts by adjusting the content between the content markers and then deleting the content markers.
 For example, update the content to this:

 ```
-this is an edit i made locally.
+This is an edit I made locally.
 ```

 Now you need to re-add the file to Git again.
 In the GitHub Desktop client, commit your changes to the updated files.
 Then click **Push origin.** The updates on your local get pushed to the remote without any more conflicts.